 Apart from being more reliable, SMTP is vastly simpler to set up.
 Just pick an SMTP provider and then copy and paste the details into your backend.
 Before you know it, your email delivery rates will skyrocket.

-2. Using Amazon to send your WordPress email
+2. Using an SMTP service to send your WordPress email

-Just like its package deliveries, Amazon can take care of your email deliverability as well.
+Email sending services can take care of your email deliverability as well.
+Amazon SES, Mailgun, SendGrid, SendInBlue are all good options.
 Similar services are offered by Google as well.

 FluentSMTP solves all of the WordPress email delivery issues in one neat solution that is free for life.
 Connect the most popular email services like Sparkpost, Pepipost, SendinBlue, and more.
 You can even add third-party email providers not included.